anafbarreto/Desafio/README.md

 ### Project Execution
 The environment with the technologies necessary to execute the project are already in the .venv folder of this repository. <br>
+In case of doubt, a file with all the libraries used and how to install them is available in the repository in the "libraries" folder. <br>

 1. In the top corner, make a fork. <br>
 <img src=Images/image-1.png>

-2. To activate the .venv environment, in the terminal use: .venv\Scripts\activate  <br>
+2. To activate the .venv environment, in the terminal use: .\.venv\Scripts\activate  <br>
 <img src=Images/image-2.png>

 3. To run the application, in the terminal use: flask --app app run <br>